alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/Managing-Attributes.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 The ``saveAttributes`` operation saves the attributes to the DynamoDB table using the partition key generated from the ``RequestEnvelope``.
 It uses a ``DynamoDBDocumentClient`` with ``convertEmptyValues`` set to ``true``.
 So that any ``""``, ``null`` or ``undefined`` values in the attributes object will be converted.

+``deleteAttributes(requestEnvelope : RequestEnvelope) : Promise<void>``
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+The ``deleteAttributes`` operation deletes the attributes from the DynamoDb table suing the partition key generated from the ``RequestEnvelope``.
+This operation will also clear the locally cached persistent attributes to ensure consistency.
+If the attributes with the partition key does not exist in the table, ``deleteAttributes`` will do nothing.

 S3PersistenceAdapter
 --------------------